persephonepunch/weather-infographic/README.md

 ##Steps for hosting

 ###Prerequisites
 a) You should have a google developer API access.
-Update [server.js](server.js) file with the key in line 11.
+Update [server.js](server.js) file with API key in line 11.

 b)You should have a PubNub account .Update the PubNub publish and subscribe key in [server.js](server.js) line 20,21 & in [config.js](public/config.js), Line 1 & 2